 - Past Deferrals – Please try again unless you were told that you should never donate again, as changes in donor criteria may make you eligible now.

 You may not donate blood if:

-- You have had hepatitis.
+- You have or had Lymphoma.

 Extensive testing is performed on every pint of donated blood.
 A total of 13 tests are conducted before a pint is released for transfusion.